juha-h/libbaresip-android/README.md

 ```
 $ make download-sources
 ```
-This will also patch reg.c as needed by baresip-studio project.
+This will also patch re/src/sipreg/reg.c as needed by baresip-studio project as well as ffmeg/libavdevice/v4l2.c.

 After that you should have in libbaresip-android directory a layout like
 this: